Coastal lifeguards open swimming season with focus on prevention and safety

-The official bathing season along Belgium’s coast opened on Friday, with lifeguards bracing for a long, hot summer and the increased risks that come with it.
+The official swimming season along Belgium’s coast opened on Friday, with lifeguards bracing for a long, hot summer and the increased risks that come with it.
 As they prepare for larger crowds, more lost children and potential accidents in the sea, coastal rescue services are placing prevention and public awareness at the centre of their summer strategy.

 The Intermunicipal Coastal Rescue Service West Flanders (IKWV), the organisation coordinating beach safety across the region, has warned that a sunny and warm summer can be accompanied by serious incidents and large numbers of lost people, mainly children.